mfathiabdallah/mfathiabdallah.github.io/index.md

 </style>
   <div>

-We are happy to support applications for scholarships and fellowships such as Marie Curie, DFF, Novo Nordisk Foundation, Lundbeck Foundation, and others.
+We are happy to support applications for scholarships and fellowships such as Marie Curie, DFF, Novo Nordisk Foundation, Villum Foundation, and others.
 <h4>Areas of interest</h4>
      <li> Detection of Natural Food Contaminantes (postgradute students, PhDs, Postdoc).</li>
      <li> Application of Large Langauge Models in Natural Food Contaminantes (only Postrdoc or research assistants with solid expereince in AI).</li>